zach-albia/learning-eff/docs/elementary/Prob1.md

 It's simple, but inflexible.
 You can only ever print to the console here.
 Period.
 What if we wanted to print `"Hello World"` to a file?
 Also, how do we know it works?
 We run it, and it prints `Hello World` to the console.
 But we did have to look at the characters it prints out.
 And we did have to make sure *every single character* lines up to make the string `"Hello World"`.
 We aren't exactly perfect at reading either, and our eyes can trip and think we're reading the right string when we're not!

 If it can happen to us in a simple "Hello World", imagine what would happen if we had to do it for any bigger program.
 We say we **cannot test** `main`.
-It's opaque to us unless we go to great lengths just to read the output on the console itself.
-Let's see if we can test one of the easiest programs ever.
+It's opaque to any testing effort unless we go to great lengths just to read the output on the console itself.
+Let's see if we can test one of the simplest programs ever.

 ## The *testable* way